andreagrandi/andreagrandi-pelican/content/2010/9-announcing-my-standing-for-the-maemo-council-q3-2010.md

 maemo.org profile: **Andy80** - <http://maemo.org/profile/view/andy80/>
 Corporate affiliation: none

+## Introduction

-**Introduction:** My name is Andrea Grandi, I live in Italy and I'm a Computer Science student.
+My name is Andrea Grandi, I live in Italy and I'm a Computer Science student.
 I've worked for some years as a software developer, then I started university.
 I'm part of the Maemo Community since 2007.
 Since then I like to help new users, organizing events,